Annis Harrison

 Annis Harrison interviewed by journalist Azieb Poole

-The concept
+The visual concept

-The project began as a simple idea: Lets celebrate a collective joy from our past - part of a narrative that can get lost: the first, glorious, luscious taste of Caribbean fruit, for Afro Caribbean children in the drab, monochrome1970s.
+The project began as a simple idea: Lets celebrate a collective joy from our past, part of a narrative that can get lost - the first, glorious, luscious taste of Caribbean fruit, for Afro Caribbean children in the drab, monochrome 1970s.

 The bursts of colour and shapes in this series of paintings celebrate that moment of abandon, where body and food bond.
 The curved, plump, and glistening forms of the paintings are as much mouths, teeth and lips as they are fleshy pieces of fruit.